 A: Right.
 You can see stars there.
 I have seen photographs of the stars in the Andromeda.
 It’s a fact, though, in most galaxies you can’t resolve the stars.
 You just see a milky, cloudy kind of light.
-So I should point out by the way that, you’ve probably seen pictures of what galaxies look like, you know, usually the picture you see most frequently is what they call the spiral galaxy, it looks something like that, sort of like a pinwheel.
-There are others though, there are elliptical galaxies which are basically either circular or elliptical with just a sort of central mass of brilliance fading out towards the edges.
-You will see descriptions to the effect that we are in a galaxy like this, and the sun is out in the edge of one of its spiral arms like that.
-The point should be made though that no one sees that with telescopes.
+So I should point out by the way that, you’ve probably seen pictures of what galaxies look like, you know, usually the picture you see most frequently is what they call the spiral galaxy; it looks something like that, sort of like a pinwheel.
+There are others though.
+There are elliptical galaxies which are basically either circular or elliptical with just a sort of central mass of brilliance fading out towards the edges.
+You will see descriptions to the effect that we are in a galaxy like this, and the sun is out on the edge of one of its spiral arms like that.
+The point should be made, though, that no one sees that with telescopes.
 What we actually see through telescopes is a band of stars in the sky, and that’s actually, if you want to see what that’s like, if you look on page 60 and 61 you can see the Milky Way as it actually looks in the sky.
-It’s a bit dim on these pictures but you can see it.
-In figure 11 you see this band here, that’s the Milky Way, and in figure 12 it’s a little bit hard to see, but I think it must be this band right here.
+It’s a bit dim in these pictures but you can see it.
+In figure 11 you see this band here – that’s the Milky Way; and in figure 12 it’s a little bit hard to see, but I think it must be this band right here.

 A: So it’s interesting, by the way, that according to the Vedic literature the Milky Way corresponds to the celestial Ganges.
 So that is described.